MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     eltype(str_shp)
     #-> String

-Two special shape types are used to indicate the value of any shape, and a value that cannot exist.
+Two special shape types indicate values with no constraints and with inconsistent constraints.

     any_shp = AnyShape()
     #-> AnyShape()